ankanz1/FULL-BACK/README.md

 ---

-**A complete AI-powered World Cup platform — live data, player analytics, match predictions, and a conversational assistant, all in one place.**
+**An AI-powered World Cup platform — live scores, player analytics, match predictions, tactical breakdowns, and a conversational agent, all in one place.**

-FULL BACK lets a fan (or any AI agent) ask natural-language questions about the World Cup — live scores, standings, player style comparisons, match predictions, tactical breakdowns — and get answers grounded in real data, not guesses.
+FULL BACK lets a fan ask natural-language questions about the World Cup — live scores, standings, player style comparisons, match predictions, tactical breakdowns — and get answers grounded in real data, not guesses.
 Everything is free to use, no wallet or payment required.

 ---